Functional Adaptive Double-Sparsity Estimator for Functional Linear Regression Model with Multiple Functional Covariates: Simulation

 The performance of the estimator is evaluated from two aspects reflecting the realization of global sparsity and local sparsity respectively.
-The global sparsity, which is equivalent to functional variable selection, can be assessed by true negative rate (TNR) representing the proportion of insignificant functional covariates accurately excluded from the model.
-For local sparsity, we use integrated squared error (ISE) to measure the difference between the estimate and the underlying truth, defined as $\text{ISE}(\hat{\beta}_{j}) = (1/|\mathcal{T}|)\int_{\mathcal{T}}\big(\hat{\beta}_{j}(t) - \beta_{j}(t)\big)^{2}dt$.
+The global sparsity, which is equivalent to functional variable selection, can be assessed by the true positive rate (TPR) and the true negative rate (TNR) respectively presenting the proportion of significant or insignificant functional covariates accurately retained or excluded from the model.
+For local sparsity, we use the integrated squared error (ISE) to measure the difference between the estimate and the underlying truth, defined as $\text{ISE}(\hat{\beta}_{j}) = (1/|\mathcal{T}|)\int_{\mathcal{T}}\big(\hat{\beta}_{j}(t) - \beta_{j}(t)\big)^{2}dt$.
 It can be further decomposed into $\text{ISE}_{0}(\hat{\beta}_{j})$ and $\text{ISE}_{1}(\hat{\beta}_{j})$ for local zero subregion $N_{0}(\beta_{j})$ and nonzero subregion $N_{1}(\beta_{j})$.
 The local sparsity can be evaluated via $\text{ISE}_{0}$.
-Additionally, predictive performance measured by prediction mean squared error (PMSE) on the testing data set is also critical to examine the effectiveness of the estimator.
+Additionally, the predictive performance measured by the prediction mean squared error (PMSE) on the testing data set is also critical to examine the effectiveness of the estimator.